 You can easily turn the tedious task of washing your car into one of the most fun-filled summer activities by making a game out of it.
 It's hot outside and giving your kids the opportunity to play with the hose and get messy is all it takes for a fun afternoon.

-Although you may not want to revel in in-person performances in the times we live in, there’s no reason you can’t enjoy the magic of entertainment right from the comfort of your home.
+Even if your house lacks the big stage of a high-end production, there’s no reason you can’t enjoy the magic of entertainment right from the comfort of your home.
 A wealth of theater companies are offering a virtual taste of the summer activity you would’ve enjoyed in person.
 Get online and enjoy live streams that are entertaining for the adults but also appropriate for the kids.

 Family-friendly camping and hiking activities